tpoechtrager/osxcross/README.md

 ### WHAT IS THE GOAL OF OSXCROSS? ###

-The goal of OSXCross is to provide a well working OS X cross toolchain for Linux and FreeBSD.
+The goal of OSXCross is to provide a well working OS X cross toolchain for
+Linux, FreeBSD, OpenBSD and Android (Termux).

 OSXCross works **on** x86, x86_64, ARM and AArch64.